Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-This does not automatically move the call to `Dispatchers.IO`.

-For blocking work:
+- For blocking work, switch to an appropriate dispatcher explicitly.

 ```kotlin
 suspend fun readFile(): String {